 Hearing aids reconnect us to our world and now, they also keep us independent and living an active life.
 This advanced technology requires a little maintenance to keep running at optimum levels.
 Good news is, you can do much of this yourself from the comfort of your home.
 Look below to find helpful tips on maintenance, services you might need, and expectations for adjusting to wearing hearing aids.
 In addition, learn about the added features that the latest technology includes allowing you to not just hear, but Thrive.

-If you find yourself needing immediate assistance from an Audiologist feel free to use our telehealth option, TeleHear.
+If you are a current patient and find yourself needing immediate assistance from an Audiologist feel free to use our telehealth option, TeleHear.
 TeleHear is a group of online Audiologists that are ready to assist you with your hearing needs, at your convenience from the comfort and safety of your home.
 TeleHear operates Monday – Friday from 7:00 am – 7:00 pm CST.
 To connect with an Audiologist click here.
+If your are not a current patient but are having difficulty with your hearing, please call 877-895-7540.

 Hearing Aid Care and Maintenance